forkwork/langflow/docs/docs/Deployment/deployment-kubernetes.md

     cpu: "1000m"
 ```

-## Deploy Langflow on AWS EKS, Google GKE, or Azure AKS and other examples
+## Deploy Langinfra on AWS EKS, Google GKE, or Azure AKS and other examples

-For more information, see the [Langflow Helm Charts repository](https://github.com/langflow-ai/langflow-helm-charts).
+For more information, see the [Langinfra Helm Charts repository](https://github.com/langinfra-ai/langinfra-helm-charts).